 Are Red Dot Sights Better Than Iron Sights?

-Highly skilled marksmen are just as fast and accurate with iron sights as they are red dot sights; however, for the regular shooter (non-professional/non-competitor), red dot sights are better than iron sights—especially when speed and precision top priority.
+Highly skilled marksmen are just as fast and accurate with iron sights as they are red dot sights; however, for the regular shooter (non-professional/non-competitor), red dot sights are better than iron sights—especially when speed and precision are top priority.

 Red dot sights utilize a highly visible illuminated red or green reticle designed to be aimed with both eyes open.
 The red dot sight aids in point and shoot accuracy because users just focus on the red dot meeting the desired location on the target.
 Iron sights require users to align them by focusing on the target, as well as front sight and rear sights.
 It typically takes longer to aim with iron sights than it does with red dot or reflex sights.